quijaman1988/SusanBuckDWAnotes/03_Laravel/30_Ajax.md

 Note how this view loops through `$books`, which it'll receive from the controller.

 Also note how it's a fragment template&mdash; it does not extend the master layout.
-That's because this view is not intended to be used in isolation, but as an ajax response that gets injected into some existing page.
+That's because this view is not intended to be used in isolation, but as an ajax response that JavaScript will inject into the `#results` div.